Use These Strategies To Financially Prepare For The Holidays And Avoid Holiday Overwhelm.

 If you are flying, consider saving your miles for this time of the year.

-My favorite app for monitoring prices for air tickets is Hopper.
+My favorite sites for monitoring prices for air tickets are Google Flights and Hopper.

-Enter the origin, destination and travel dates and set up the “watch” function to be alerted of promotions and best prices.
+Enter the origin, destination, and travel dates and set up the “watch” function to be alerted of promotions and best prices.
+We have saved thousands of dollars when buying tickets to visit family in Brazil or going on vacations with the boys.

 Start saving early

-Perhaps the most important way you can financially prepare for the holidays is to begin putting a little aside each month as soon after the last season ends.
+Perhaps the most important way you can financially prepare for the holidays is to begin putting a little aside each month as soon as the last season ends.
+Consider using a high-yielding savings account (HYSA) instead of a regular savings account to increase your gains.

 Remember those Christmas clubs your parents would have at the bank.
 They are not such a bad idea.
 Check with your bank to see what time of short-term goal savings programs they offer and take advantage of one.
-You may be able to set your holiday savings to automatically deduct from your regular checking or savings.
+You may be able to set your holiday savings to deduct from your regular checking or savings automatically.

 The earlier you start saving, the more you will have when the holidays roll around.